josdem/hugo/content/techtalk/spring/spring_boot.md

 * Tomcat or Jetty embedded
 * Very little Spring configuration

-This simple tutorial shows you how to create a simple Spring project with this features:
+This tutorial shows you how to create a simple Spring Boot project with this features:

 * Groovy support
 * Gradle construction